Salaries and commission rates vary considerably in sales, but as a guide, basic salaries start in the range of £20,000 to £30,000.

 Many sales executives work from home, transmitting orders, reports and sales analyses to the office on a regular basis.

-As considerable travel is often required, many employers provide a company car or subsidise mileage in your own car.
+As considerable travel is often required, many employers provide a company car, petrol allowance or subsidised mileage in your own car.

 Work on a commission-only basis is also available, which means working without a basic salary and having an income based entirely on sales.